Microsoft EA

 Effective internal communication post-renewal ensures smooth transitions and maximum utilization:

-• Stakeholder Notifications: Immediately inform stakeholders of license adjustments, enabling quick adaptation to new deployment standards.
+• Stakeholder Notifications: Immediately inform stakeholders of license adjustments, enabling them to quickly adapt to new deployment standards.

 • End-user Engagement: Communicate any changes in software access or capabilities to ensure a smooth transition and minimal operational disruption.